hyprstack/eevy/README.md

 ```
 The above example creates two sources; an AWS SQS and starts listening on port 8000 for HTTP requests.
 There are three handlers defined which can be used throughout eevy.
 The "_" listener is a wild card and responds to every event received (this would make more sense if it was "\*" however yaml doesn't like special characters at start of a key).
-It envokes the hanlders that are defined it its array, in this example it places the events message received onto an AWS SQS queue via he "testSqs" handler. "application.*" envokes its handler when any event that begins with "application" is detected.
-Finally "test.event2" will only be called when exactly that event is recievied.
-Without the trailling "*" it will not respond to any event that has a sub event name eg "test.event2.anything".
+It evokes the handlers that are defined it its array, in this example it places the events message received onto an AWS SQS queue via he "testSqs" handler. "application.*" invokes its handler when any event that begins with "application" is detected.
+Finally "test.event2" will only be called when exactly that event is revived.
+Without the trialling "*" it will not respond to any event that has a sub event name eg "test.event2.anything".
 ## Sources ##
 ### AWS SQS ###
 #### Description ####